jianghuiz7368/APCSA-Freedom-Project/blog/entry01.md

 * T: corresponds to the Rect Transform tool, to scale in 2D
 * Y: corresponds to theTransform tool, to move, scale, and rotate with one Gizmo

 After I got used to the editor screen, I tried to create game objects.
 I first created a sphere and used the scale tool to change it size.
 Then I tried to add some component to the sphere so it can actually do something.
 I followed the tutorial on this [YouTube channel](https://www.youtube.com/@IndividualKex).
 After watching some tutorials I added a component named Rigidbody so the sphere will have physics and fall down when you press play.
 Then I added a floor so that the sphere doesn't go through the map.
+Later on, I tried to make the sphere interactive by making it move whenever the player presses the left or right key.
+With the help of the tutorials from the channel I was able to figure out the code to make that happen.
+However, it didnt work as intended and an error showed up.
+On my next blog, I'll be fixing this error and try to get the code to work.